arniekanwal/fullstack-blog/README.md

-# This is a custom blog made with React
+## Welcome to this custom blog project
-A custom blog to learn more about React, JS, and building full-stack applications.
+A custom blog to learn more about React, node js, and full-stack application development.